sb2345/okckd.github.io/source/_posts/q-google/2014-08-29-Boggle-solver.md

 How to tell whether a string is a prefix of word, or it's an actual word?
 We have a property in TrieNode called TrieNode.isWord() to help us.

-That's about it.
-I spend quite some time writing the code below, by refering to the Java solution by [zouzhile](http://stackoverflow.com/a/11698898).
+The code I wrote below is based on [this Java solution by zouzhile](http://stackoverflow.com/a/11698898).

 ### Code